Zuo Caiyun

-Zuo Caiyun (born 7 February 1996) is a Chinese para-athlete specializing in javelin throw.
+Zuo Caiyun (Simplified Chinese: 左彩云)(born 7 February 1996) is a Chinese para-athlete specializing in javelin throw.
 She represented China at the 2024 Summer Paralympics.

 Career

 She represented China at the 2024 World Para Athletics Championships and won a silver medal in the javelin throw F34.
 As a result, she qualified for the 2024 Summer Paralympics.
 At the 2024 Summer Paralympics she won a silver medal in the javelin throw F34 event.